 By William Worthington Fowler in 1877

-In some cases where both wife and husband took part in the struggle for independence, the wife even surpassed her husband in those heroic virtues which masculine vanity arrogates as its exclusive possession.
-The name of Mrs. Jemima Warner has been embalmed in history as one of those remarkable women in whom was seen at once the true wife, the heroine, and the patriot.
+In some cases where both wife and husband took part in the struggle for independence, the wife even surpassed her husband in those heroic virtues.
+The name of Mrs. Jemima Warner has been embalmed in history as one of those remarkable women who was seen at once the true wife, the heroine, and the patriot.

-The advanced guard of the army of the wilderness was composed of Morgan’s troops, who, with incredible labor and hardship, ascended the Dead river and crossed the highlands into the Canadian frontier, one hundred and twenty miles from Quebec, with their last rations in their knapsacks, and with their passage obstructed by a vast swamp overflowed with water from two to three feet deep.
-Smith’s and Hendrick’s companies reached it first, and halted to wait for stragglers.
+The advanced guard of the army of the wilderness was composed of Morgan’s troops, who, with incredible labor and hardship, ascended the Dead River and crossed the highlands into the Canadian frontier, 120 miles from Quebec, with their last rations in their knapsacks, and with their passage obstructed by a vast swamp overflowed with water from two to three feet deep.
+Smith’s and Hendrick’s companies reached it first and halted to wait for stragglers.
 Mrs. Warner came up with another woman, the wife of Sergeant Grier, of Hendrick’s company–as much a heroine as herself, though less unfortunate in her experience.
-The soldiers were entering the water, breaking the ice as they went with their gun-stocks, and the women courageously wading after them, when some one shouted, “Where is Warner?”
+The soldiers were entering the water, breaking the ice as they went with their gun-stocks, and the women courageously wading after them, when someone shouted, “Where is Warner?”

 Jemima, who had not noticed her husband’s disappearance, started back in search of him.
-Warner was no more enfeebled in body than many of the other men, but his fortitude had given out.
+Warner was no worse than many of the other men, but his fortitude had given out.
 Begging his comrades to delay their march for a while, she hurried back in search of her husband, but an hour passed, and his company marched without him.

-Utterly destitute of that forethought which is so necessary an element of endurance and resolution in extremity, he had eaten all his rations, which should have lasted him two days.
-Knowing that the supplies of the army were exhausted, his faint heart saw no hope ahead.
+Without the necessary forethought needed for endurance, he had eaten all his rations, which should have lasted him two days.
+Knowing that the supplies of the army were exhausted, he saw no hope ahead.
 His brave wife had had a sad trial with him.
-From the day that provisions had began to be scarce he had been the same improvident laggard.
+From the day that provisions had begun to be scarce, he had been the same improvident laggard.

 Familiar with his failings, she was in the habit of hoarding food, the price of her own secret fastings, against such need as this.
-She now exerted herself to the utmost to rouse him, and induce him to press on and rejoin his comrades.
-It was long before she prevailed, and at last, when they started, the army had gone on, and Warner and his heroic wife were forced to make their way through the wilderness alone.
-She realized that her husband’s safety depended entirely upon herself, and took care of him as she would have taken care of a child.
+She now exerted herself to the utmost to rouse him and induce him to press on and rejoin his comrades.
+It was long before she prevailed, and at last, when they started, the army had gone on, and the pair were forced to make their way through the wilderness alone.

-Refusing to entertain, for a moment, the thought of perishing in the wilderness, she did her best to cheer her husband and drive such thoughts from his mind.
-It was a thankless task, but her love and devotion were equal to everything.
+Refusing to entertain the thought of perishing in the wilderness, she did her best to cheer her husband and drive such thoughts from his mind.
 Endowed with a strong constitution, and free from disease, the young soldier could have survived the terrible march to Canada, had he possessed but a little of her courage and good sense.
-Taking the lead in the bitter journey, through swamps and snows, threading the tangled forests, climbing cliffs, and fording half-frozen creeks, — day after day the heroic woman pushed her faint-hearted husband on, feeding him from her own little store of ember-baked cakes, and eating almost nothing herself till they were more than half way to Sertigan on the Chaudiere River, toward Quebec.
+Taking the lead in the bitter journey, through swamps and snows, threading the tangled forests, climbing cliffs, and fording half-frozen creeks, — day after day the heroic woman pushed her faint-hearted husband on, feeding him from her own little store of ember-baked cakes, and eating almost nothing herself until they were more than halfway to Sertigan on the Chaudiere River, toward Quebec.

 Here Warner dropped down, completely discouraged, and resisted all his wife’s entreaties to rise again.
 It was in vain that she appealed to every motive that could nerve a soldier, every sentiment that could inspire and stimulate a man.
 Relief, she said, must be before them, and not far away; for her sake, would he not try once more?